Backendarit/PixelPop/README.md

 ## Security and Validation

 - Form inputs are validated and sanitized using `express-validator`
-- Admin login is protected by server-side authentication (e.g. sessions or Passport.js)
+- Admin login is protected by server-side authentication
 - Contact form uses Nodemailer to securely send email messages to the site owner

 ## How to use the project